 The overuse of models means that the boats themselves never appear to be particularly fast.
 Instead they plough through the water like maritime dodgems or alien vessels from an early episode of Doctor Who.
 In one shot, a model has its bow lifted out of the water to create an impression of speed that is sadly not reflected in its actual progress across the screen.
 Given this reliance on models, it seems a shame that models of Vospers could not have been used instead, along with mock up set dressing for the shore shots instead of genuine boats.

 Of course, this would not make for a particularly authentic feel, but Hell Boats lacks that anyway.
 As a film, let alone a war film, Hell Boats is fairly poor.
 The plot is faintly absurd and the acting, whilst not quite wooden, is fairly uninspired.
 The German opposition is so incompetent it verges on comical, the love tryst is rather forced and all the classic war film stereotypes are included: German heavy weapons are clearly Allied Oerlikons, sub-machine guns never seem to run out of ammunition, death scenes are massively overacted and genuine tactics are non-existent.
-Somehow the Royal Navy is so incompetent that only Jeffords can teach gunners to hit a target immediately alongside their boat, and the climatic mission is one that would not have been undertaken by Coastal forces alone without substantial support, especially commandos.
+Somehow the Royal Navy is so incompetent that only Jeffords can teach gunners to hit a target immediately alongside their boat, and the climatic mission is one that would not have been undertaken by Coastal Forces alone without substantial support, especially from commandos.